-Capital assets, which include leasehold improvements and furniture and equipment, are reported in the government-wide financial statements.
-All capital assets are capitalized at cost and updated for additions and retirements during the year.
+Capital assets, which will include leasehold improvements, furniture and equipment and transportation equipment, will be reported in the government-wide financial statements.
+All capital assets will be capitalized at cost and updated for additions and retirements during the year.
 The School does not possess any infrastructure.
-The Foundation holds the building and related debt.
 Improvements are capitalized; the cost of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are expensed.
-The School's capital assets are depreciated using the straight-line method over the estimated useful lives of the assets, which range from five to twenty-nine years.
+The School's capital assets will be depreciated using the straight-line method over the estimated useful lives of the assets, which range from three to seven years.